 The same is said for citations – inspirational quotes have their place, but when you don’t name the citation source, it sounds low.

 The next time you see something you want to share, use it as an opportunity to connect.
 Click on the “share” button on that content so that its source is automatically included in your post.
-Alternatively, post the content on your profile and include the social media handle of the source.
+Alternatively, post the content on your profile and include the source’s social media handle.

 8. Hashtag Stuffed Content

-Hashtags are super useful for they help increase the visibility and shade of your content on social media, they let you increase your audience, and they can open your content up to more discussion.
+Hashtags are super useful because they help increase the visibility and shade of your content on social media, they let you grow your audience, and they can open your content up to more discussion.

 So it has been said that if you share your social content with irrelevant hashtags, you will make your posts unreadable, reducing the importance of more relevant ones.